TheDiscProg/sep/README.md

 1. Write it in Scala for the JVM.
 2. Keep network handshake to the absolute minimum by using UDP.
-3. Use encryption as the default.
+3. Use encryption as the only method for communication.
+4. Enable the use of privately generated public-private keys in addition to ones from certificate authorities.
+5. Enable end users to use bespoke methods for certificate verification.
-4. Support [PQC](https://en.wikipedia.org/wiki/Post-quantum_cryptography) to make it secure against Quantum computer cryptanalytic attack.
+6. Support [PQC](https://en.wikipedia.org/wiki/Post-quantum_cryptography) to make it secure against Quantum computer cryptanalytic attack.